Validation Methods for Energy Time Series Scenarios from Deep Generative Models: Introduction

 Throughout this paper, we use the following notation: Scalars are denoted using light face (e.g., $x$) and vectors are denoted in boldface (e.g., $\mathbf{x}$).
+ANNs are denoted using boldface and capital letters (e.g., $\mathbf{G}$).
 Any values generated or inferred by an ANN are marked with a tilde (e.g., $\tilde{x}$).
+We use the subscript $\bm{\theta}$ for distribution functions that result from an ANN transformations (e.g., $p_{\bm{\theta}}(\tilde{\mathbf{x}})$).
 Stochastic processes are written as a function of time $x(t)$ and the corresponding time series is denoted using an index $x_t$.
 We use the term scenario to refer to one particular realization, e.g., a time series with a length of one day.

 The remainder of this paper is organized as follows.
+Section~\ref{sec:dgm} reviews the fundamental theory of GANs, WGANs, and VAEs, and briefly discusses their application in generating time series scenarios.
 In Section~\ref{sec:Theory}, we review the validation methods and critically assess their application in the energy scenario generation literature.
 In Section~\ref{sec:Example}, we apply the validation methods to generated scenarios and use the results to explicate common pitfalls and explain best practices.
-Finally, Section~\ref{sec:Conclusion} provides a general discussion and concludes our work.
+Finally, Section~\ref{sec:Conclusion} provides a general discussion, raises open research questions, and concludes our work.